-I prefer to grow cherry tomatoes because I find that they’re less likely to be eaten by birds but in recent years I’ve grown romas and large, heirloom tomatoes and LOVE IT.
+For years, I preferred to grow cherry tomatoes because they’re less likely to be eaten by birds but in recent years I’ve grown romas and large, heirloom tomatoes and LOVE IT.
 I simply pick the larger tomatoes when they’re green and let them ripen on my windowsill.
 I love a mix so I grow red cherry tomatoes, yellow cherry tomatoes, and dark plum cherry tomatoes along with some that are the perfect size for burgers or Greek salad.
-I have six tomato plants in my garden this year and now, in the heat of summer, I’m harvesting about a cup of tomatoes every single day for months on end.
+I typically have six tomato plants in my garden and I easily harvest about 1-2 cups of tomatoes every single day for months on end.

 I know you’re not going to want to do what I’m about to tell you but just trust me here: pluck all of the branches and leaves off of your tomato plant except for the very top.
 Take the plant out of the container it comes in, fluff the roots a bit (as you would with any plant), and dig a hole deep enough to fit the (now bare) stem under ground.
 Why do this?
 Because the tomato will root along the WHOLE STEM but there’s no point in burying leaves.